Thebuilderekes/advanced-react-concepts/react/tips_for_next_react.md

 - you can do get request in server components

 ## React

+Here's a breakdown of the key differences in destructuring arrays and objects:

+### Array Destructuring:

+Flexibility in naming: You can assign destructured elements to variables with any names you choose.
+Order matters: Variables are assigned values in the order they appear in the array.

+### Object Destructuring:

+Property names dictate variable names: You must use the exact property names as the variable names when destructuring.
+Order is not strict: Variables can be assigned in any order, regardless of their order in the object.

+### Hooks

 - what are pure and impure functions?
 - UseEffect hook is used to handle side effects of impure functions
 - The code you place inside the useEffect hook always runs after your component mounts or, in other words, after React has updated the DOM.

 ### Proper react folder structure